 Once the Cleveland Coven was inside the London Branch, they began to take off their helmets.
 Althenea rushed over, giving Willow and Rowena a hug at the same time, and then reached over to hug the children.

 “I have good news,” Althenea told Willow.
 “I think we have a way to stop Karim.”

 “That’s wonderful,” Willow replied.
 “What is it?”

-Althenea seemed reluctant but then said, "The Cone of Power," in a firm voice.
+Althenea held her breath for a moment, seeming to gather her courage, but then said, “The Cone of Power,” in a firm voice.

 End of Act Two